Learn how to make these easy DIY Matcha Green Tea Bath Salts with essential oils.

 Here are some of my other favorite Matcha beauty recipes:

-As you can see, Matcha green tea powder is a very versatile ingredient in DIY beauty products, making it a perfect anti-aging bath salts ingredient too.
-Add in a couple of your favorite anti-aging essential oils and you have a bath soak that will help you calm, de-stress and also have anti-aging properties for your skin.
+As you can see, Matcha green tea powder is a very versatile ingredient in DIY beauty products like these bath salts.
+Add in a couple of your favorite essential oils and you have a bath soak that will help you calm, de-stress and also have great properties for your skin.

 - In a mixing bowl, measure out your Epsom salts first.
 They tend to clump up easily when stored, so be sure to break the lumps down with a spoon or other tool before measuring as much as possible, and break remaining clumps up in the bowl.